grafana/grafana-by-example/cost-management/costmgt-participant-workbook.md

 ![Conceptual Dashboard design](https://github.com/grafana/grafana-by-example/blob/main/cost-management/conceptual-dashboard-design.png)

-- Begin teh dashboard build process add following set of queries, using cut and paste, to a Grafana Dashboard to start the cost management dashboard build process
+- Begin the dashboard build process add following set of queries, using cut and paste, to a Grafana Dashboard to start the cost management dashboard build process
 - Utilize the layout described in the Conceptual Dashboard design to place the panels

 ### Usage Metrics for the Organization